SwetaBee/Udacity_Data_Engg_proj2_Nosql/README.md

 # Data Modeling with Apache Cassandra

 ## Objective

-The goal of this project is to create an Apache Cassandra database for a random startup called Sparkify to query on song play data.
+The goal of this project is to create an Apache Cassandra database for a simulated music streaming service called Sparkify to query on song play data.
 The raw data is CSV files in the event_data directory, and we will build a ETL pipeline to transform the raw data into the Apache Cassandra database.

 ## Data